-In Justice League, the Flash is typically portrayed as just a goofball Plucky Comic Relief, but he has instances of outwitting other villains, one of whom was an alternate version of Batman.
-Granted, the regular Batman admits that he could not predict the Flash either.
+In Justice League, the Flash is typically portrayed as a total goofball, but he has instances of outwitting other villains, one of whom was an alternate version of Batman.
+Even the regular Batman admits that the trick Flash uses is one he wouldn't have been able to predict either.
 He has another instance later in the same episode where he tries to convince the alternate Knight Templar Superman that killing him is something he would never do because how the death of his Flash hurt him.
 That, unfortunately, merely prompts the other Superman to reply "I've done a lot of things that I thought I'd never do these past two years.
 One more won't hurt."

 In Ed Eddn Eddy, in "High Heeled Ed", towards the end of the episode, Ed makes a comment along the lines of "Spending an extended period of time in the presence of females can be mentally disorienting and physically confusing."
 After Double-D and Eddy stop for a second to register this, Ed then proceeds to shout "HUG ME!" for no particular reason.
 In short, he grabbed the Smart Ball and held it for all of 2 seconds before smashing it on the ground.

 Edd guessed that it may have been because he was pantless at the time.